binil1931/Android-Free-App-to-Paid-Version/README.md

 	3. Use the same signed key for both App for generating signed APK
 	4. For opening the locked functionality in free App we check "package name of the paid App and signature"
 	5. If the paid App is installed in the device then check the signature , it is used for avoid hacking and there is a chance for the same package name for the App
-	6. if both condition same we get the results as true , so we can enable the lock functionality
+	6. If both condition same we get the results as true , so we can enable the lock functionality

 ## Code for check the paid app package name and signature